AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 .. important::

- If you intend to deploy transit network by using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
+ If you intend to deploy a transit network using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
 For building encrypted Transit in AWS/Azure/GCP/OCI or Transit network with Azure Native Peering, this document is your starting point.

-This workflow provides you with step by step instructions to build a Multi-cloud Transit Network.
+This workflow provides you with step-by-step instructions to build a Multi-cloud Transit Network.
+This Multi-cloud Transit Network consists of a Transit gateway and a set of Spoke gateways for communications between Spoke VPC or VNet instances and your on-prem network.

 While the instructions below reference AWS, these functionalities apply to any public cloud in which Aviatrix Transit Network is supported.

-For design guide, check out `Multi-cloud Transit Network Design Patterns. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html>`_
+For a design guide, check out `Multi-cloud Transit Network Design Patterns. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html>`_

 For more information, check out `Multi-cloud Transit Network FAQ. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html>`_

 For other Aviatrix functions, such as `VPN access for users <http://docs.aviatrix.com/HowTos/uservpn.html>`_ and `VPN access for sites <http://docs.aviatrix.com/HowTos/site2cloud_faq.html>`_, check out `Aviatrix Overview <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_

-This Multi-cloud Transit Network consists of a Transit gateway and a set of Spoke gateways for communications between Spoke VPC or VNet instances and your on-prem network.

 .. note::
    For description purposes, gateway and GW are used interchangeably.